Pradipjadav05/api_service_helper/README.md

 ## Getting started

-To use this package, add api_services as a dependency in your pubspec.yaml file.
+To use this package, add api_service_helper as a dependency in your pubspec.yaml file.

 ## Usage